News Coverage with Free Press OKC

 The "Festival of the Arts," held every spring, took place in April 2023 in Oklahoma City.
 This annual event featured a vibrant mix of visual, culinary, and performance arts, showcasing local and national talent.
 Attendees enjoyed exhibits, food, and live performances, all while supporting and celebrating the local arts scene.

-The 6th annual Steamroller Print Festival, held by ARTSPACE at Untitled in April 2023, showcased screen-printed art from 75 regional artists and 158 mentorship program participants.
+The 6th annual Steamroller Print Festival, held by ARTSPACE at Untitled in April 2023, showcased screen-printed art from regional artists.
 The event featured live steamroller printing, demonstrations, and over 200 artists selling unique prints and goods, fostering community engagement and supporting local artists.

 In April 2023, the Oklahoma City Police Department launched Operation Keeping Oklahoma City Rails Safe (KORS) to address increasing railroad injuries and deaths, focusing on the homeless.
 The $120,000 federally funded initiative emphasizes education and outreach to reduce casualties and help individuals move away from tracks.

-Not Your Average Joe (NYAJ) is a coffee shop in downtown OKC that employs individuals with intellectual and developmental disabilities.
-Opened in the Ronald J. Norick Downtown Library on March 28, 2023, it's NYAJ's sixth location.
-Founded by Tim Herbel in 2019, the shop offers a variety of beverages, pastries, and local products in a welcoming environment.
+Not Your Average Joe (NYAJ) is a coffee shop that employs individuals with intellectual and developmental disabilities.
+Opened in the Ronald J. Norick Downtown Library in March 2023, it's NYAJ's sixth location.
+The shop offers a variety of beverages, pastries, and local products in a welcoming environment.

 In April 2023, Scissortail Park in Oklahoma City faced maintenance issues due to heavy use, affecting restrooms, splash pads, and water fountains.
 Managed by foundations and a company, the increased wear strained maintenance staff, leading to efforts to improve facilities.